sandhyaparna/Data-Science/Decision Tree/Overview.md

 ## Assumptions
-Predictor variables are not independent<br/>
+Predictor variables are not independent <br/>
-Nonlinear model - Predictor variables have nonlinear relationship among them <br/>
+Nonlinear model - Predictor variables have nonlinear relationship among them (There is no equation to express relationship between independent and dependant variables <br/>